Retail Inventory Management: Definition & 5 Best Practices

 Inventory management software and POS systems can run reports that project future demand based on past data.
 They can even factor in seasonality and lead times to help you better anticipate your reorder schedule.

-Your inventory costs include all the costs associated with holding your inventory and can also be called “holding costs.”
-Your inventory or holding costs include all the costs related to receiving, equipment, labor, protective measures, stock counts, storage, facility, insurance, handling, obsolescence, and losses.
+Your inventory costs include all the costs associated with holding your inventory, and can also be called “holding costs.”
+Your inventory or holding costs include all the costs related to receiving, equipment, labor, protective measures, maintenance, stock counts, storage, facility, insurance, handling, losses, and products expiring or becoming obsolete.

-Keeping track of your holding costs will help you to track when it’s time to put an item on sale, what products are costing you the most, and your actual revenue.
+Keeping track of your holding costs will help you judge when it’s time to put an item on sale, what products are costing you the most, and your actual revenue.

 The formula for inventory carrying costs accounts for all the expenses associated with your stock and is also known as your inventory carrying rate.
 The formula is as follows:

-Another important metric you should account for in your inventory management is your inventory shrinkage, or the difference between a product’s recorded stock count and the amount physically on hand.
+Another important metric you should account for in your inventory management is your inventory shrinkage—the difference between a product’s recorded stock count and the amount physically on hand.
 The difference between these two amounts is referred to as “shrink.”

 You can read more about inventory shrinkage, what it is, why it’s important, and how you can prevent it with our inventory shrinkage guide for small businesses, which also includes a shrinkage calculator.

-A metric you will want to continually measure and improve upon in your inventory management is the accuracy of your demand forecast or the degree of closeness of the predicted quantity compared to that quantity’s actual (true) value.
+As you gain experience with running your business and managing your inventory, you should continually improve the accuracy of your demand forecasting.
+Over time, you should become better and better at gauging the degree of closeness of the predicted quantity compared to that quantity’s actual (true) value.

-Likely, when you start demand forecasting, you will identify areas where you are under and over-ordering.
+When you start demand forecasting, you will inevitably identify areas where you are under and over-ordering.
 By monitoring your demand forecast’s accuracy and adjusting your analysis over time, you can come closer to perfect demand forecasting.

 2. Outline Your Purchasing & Receiving Procedures